yushiangfu/study-notes/d0-device.md

 ## <a name="device-tree"></a> Device Tree

-Kernel features a significantly tremendous collection of drivers, which users can configure before the image is built.
+The kernel encompasses a vast collection of drivers, which can be configured by users before building the kernel image.
-We can enable a decent number of built-in drivers or standalone modules to support the chip, such as AST2500.
+Various drivers, whether built-in or standalone modules, can be enabled to support specific hardware, such as the AST2500 chip.
-However, hardware configurations inevitably differ, like adding mux on motherboard A or disabling unused SPI controller on motherboard B.
+However, hardware configurations often differ, requiring flexibility in device support.
+To address this, developers introduced the concept of a device tree.

+The device tree serves as a hierarchical structure, starting with the root node ("/"), where each node represents a device and includes generic or driver-specific properties.
-Instead of having device info fixed inside the kernel and building images for each kind, the developers come up with the idea: device tree.
+Instead of hard-coding device information into the kernel and building separate images for each hardware variant, device trees allow for dynamic configuration.
-The parent-children hierarchy starts with the root `/`, and nodes are mostly descriptors of devices and come with generic or driver-specific properties.
-We select a device tree of a hardware configuration for the kernel before startup; later kernel parses the input and matches the drivers accordingly.
+Before booting the kernel, a specific device tree for the hardware configuration is selected.
+The kernel then parses the device tree and matches the drivers accordingly.

-Here are the typical terms related to the device tree and the corresponding files in our study case:
+In our study case, the following terms are commonly associated with the device tree, along with their corresponding files:

-- Device Tree Source (DTS)
+- Device Tree Source (DTS):
-    - for human to write and configure
+  - A human-readable file used for writing and configuring the device tree.
-    - e.g., `arch/arm/boot/dts/aspeed-bmc-opp-romulus.dts`
+  - Example: `arch/arm/boot/dts/aspeed-bmc-opp-romulus.dts`

-- Device Tree Source Include Files (DTSI)
+- Device Tree Source Include Files (DTSI):
-    - for DTS to use as the base and later overwrite specific nodes if necessary.
-    - e.g., `arch/arm/boot/dts/aspeed-g5.dtsi`
+  - Files used by the DTS as a base, which can be included and overwritten as needed for specific nodes.
-    - e.g., `arch/arm/boot/dts/openbmc-flash-layout.dtsi`
+  - Examples: `arch/arm/boot/dts/aspeed-g5.dtsi`, `arch/arm/boot/dts/openbmc-flash-layout.dtsi`

-- Device Tree Blob (DTB)
+- Device Tree Blob (DTB):
-    - for kernel to parse
+  - The binary representation of the device tree used by the kernel for parsing and device driver matching.
-    - e.g., `arch/arm/boot/dts/aspeed-bmc-opp-romulus.dtb`
+  - Example: `arch/arm/boot/dts/aspeed-bmc-opp-romulus.dtb`

 <p align="center"><img src="images/device/device-tree.png" /></p>